 Check fraud is one of the most prominent forms of fraud in the United States.
 This is partly due to the increased sophistication and availability of technology such as scanners and certain types of computer software.
-Being that check fraud has become more prominent in recent years, it has also been prosecuted more frequently.

 What is Check Fraud?